modal-labs/boombot/README.md

 modal serve src.bot
 ```

-You'll then see a URL printed in the terminal output (like `https://rachelspark--boombot-app-dev.modal.run`) that you can then use to navigate to the web app in your browser, and use as a root path for the webhook your Discord app will request when it gets called.
+You'll then see a URL printed in the terminal output (like `https://rachelspark--boombot-app-dev.modal.run`) that you can then use to navigate to the web app in your browser, and use as a root path for the webhook your Discord app will request when a user interacts with it.
 You should point your Discord app to your `POST` endpoint on this URL in the Discord Developer Portal (as explained in the [docs](https://modal.com/docs/guide/discord-musicgen#create-and-deploy-modal-webhook)) and develop the bot while the `modal serve` process is running, as changes to any of the project files will be automatically applied.

 ### Deploy your app